MicrosoftDocs/VBA-Docs/api/Excel.PageSetup.Order.md

 # PageSetup.Order property (Excel)

-Returns or sets a  **[XlOrder](Excel.XlOrder.md)** value that represents the order that Microsoft Excel uses to number pages when printing a large worksheet.
+Returns or sets an **[XlOrder](Excel.XlOrder.md)** value that represents the order that Microsoft Excel uses to number pages when printing a large worksheet.

 ## Syntax